 Do you have tangles of necklaces, mismatched earrings and a jumble of jewellery boxes taking up precious dressing table, drawer or closet space?
 Why not make a feature of your shimmering jewellery collection at the same time as getting organised by knocking together a hanging wall display for your necklaces and bracelets?

-Make a display from a disused key wrack, wall mounted clothes hooks, a cork pin board or a pegboard.
-Forget traditional jewellery boxes and pick up metallic dishes, mason jars, vases, glass cloches or pretty teacups to store and present all your treasure trinkets in a glamorous yet functional style.
+Make a display from a disused key wrack, wall mounted clothes hooks, a cork pinboard or a pegboard.
+Forget traditional jewellery boxes and pick up metallic dishes, mason jars, vases, glass cloches or pretty teacups to store and present all your treasured trinkets in a glamorous yet functional style.